This will take you through the application process for an undergraduate degree in Film Studies and how it works from

 This letter of recommendation should be completed by a person who can discuss your creative strengths.
 Examples of appropriate people to write this letter on your behalf are art, drama, film/TV, or journalism teachers or a boss or supervisor from a job, internship, or volunteer project where your duties included something of a creative nature.

 This letter is due by the same deadline as your application materials, so make sure to give your recommender plenty of time to complete the letter.

-All documents must be uploaded to The Common Application and SlideRoom by the given deadlines.
+All documents must be uploaded to by the given deadlines.
 Late applications are only reviewed on a space available basis.
 Undergraduate deadlines (including international students) are as follows:

 FOR SPRING 2017: